adamharrison/liquid-cpp/README.md

 ### Insanity at the Edges

 That being said, the deficiencies of the Shopify implementation shouldn't hold it back.
-It should be extremely easy to toggle extra feaatures;
+It should be extremely easy to toggle extra features;
 and a single call should permit `permissive` liquid, which allows for things like expression evaluation in all contexts.
 All things associated with the ruby version of Liquid, like global state, and whatnot, should exist purely as a façade pattern in a standalone Ruby module, which requires an underlying ruby module that implements the more modular, sane version.